lanonasis/lzero-aether-mem/packages/context-intelligence-engine/README.md

 ## 🔧 Architecture: The Orchestrator Model

-Aether Cortex is designed as a **specialized intelligence microservice** within the larger Aether Memory ecosystem:
+Aether Vortex is designed as a **specialized intelligence microservice** within the larger Aether Memory ecosystem:

 ```
 ┌─────────────────────────────────────────────────────────────────┐